Arjun-G-Ravi/AI-Notes/04_NLP/02_Variations of RNNs.md

 In each gate, the sigmoid activation function determines how much of the data is to be remembered.

 ### Forget gate
 This gate decides how much of the data is to be remembered in the long term memory.
-The forget gate takes in the weighted sum of the input vector from tth and (t-1)th state, and pass them through a sigmoid function.
+The forget gate takes in the weighted sum of the input vector from (t)th and (t-1)th state, and pass them through a sigmoid function.
 This gives an output between 0 and 1, which will be multiplied with the long term memory.

 ### Input gate
 It inserts new memory to the long term memory.
 It takes in the weighted sum of the input vector from tth and (t-1)th state, and pass them through a sigmoid function and a tanh function.
 Then those two values are multiplied and added to the long term memory.